muenchhausen/docker-squidguard-elk/README.md

 # Introduction

-this image is an [squidGuard](http://www.squidguard.org/) addition visulaize sccess to a proxy
+this image is an [squidGuard](http://www.squidguard.org/) addition to visualize all proxy requests.

-This page is in work
+This page is currently in work :)